shikantaza/smalltalk/README.md

 # About

-This is an attempt at implementing an ANSI-compliant Smalltalk system by repurposing the [pLisp](https://github.com/shikantaza/pLisp/)  intrastructure.
+This is an attempt at implementing an ANSI-compliant Smalltalk system by repurposing the [pLisp](https://github.com/shikantaza/pLisp/)  infrastructure.
 The project is in its very early days, so there is not much to see yet, except for a REPL with integer operations.

 The target platform is x86_64 Linux for the first version.